 Source: Dealogic – with kind support of Deloitte

-Investment banking fees in Germany in 2020
+Investment banking fees in Germany in the year 2021

 Source: Dealogic – with kind support of Deloitte